 "Hey," said the prisoner.

-The cellmate did not respond, except by staring at the prisoner and petting the rabbit.
+The cellmate did not respond, and continued staring at the prisoner and petting the rabbit.

 "What's your story, man?
 What you in for?
 How come you get to wear a suit?"

-The cellmate did not respond, except to scratch the rabbit behind the ears with his long white fingernails.
+The cellmate scratched the rabbit behind the ears with his long white fingernails.